 This policy document sets out the school's aims, principles and strategies for dealing with bullying throughout the school.
-It will form the basis for the development of Anti Bullying in the school over the next 12 months.
+It will form the basis for the development of Anti Bullying in the school.

 Reference is made to the schools Health and Safety and Behaviour policies.